Doctoral student Katsuya Tanaka in the ACP/InquoSens Quantum Lab.

 Image: Anne Günther (University of Jena)

-Prof. Dr. Andreas TÜNNERMANN
+Prof. Andreas TÜNNERMANN

 Director